Andrew Aurich

 Andrew Aurich (born c.
 1983) is an American college football coach.
-He is the head football coach for the Harvard Crimson, a position he has held since 2024.
-In his first season as head ball coach, he won the Ivy League championship, becoming the first Harvard coach to ever win an Ivy championship in his first season.
-He led Harvard to his second Ivy League championship in the 2025 season.
+He is the head football coach for Harvard University, a position he has held since 2024.
+Aurich won a share of the Ivy League title in his first two seasons as head coach, becoming the first Harvard coach to ever win an Ivy championship in his first season.

 Early life and playing career

 Aurich was born in St. Paul, Minnesota.
 He graduated from Concordia Academy before attending Princeton University, where he played on the offensive line and as a long snapper for the Princeton Tigers.
-He started his junior season, helping the Tigers to a 5-5 record, before leading them to a 7-3 record the following year.
+He was a two-year starter on the offensive line, with the Tigers finishing 5–5 in his junior year and 7–3 in his senior year.
 He graduated from Princeton with a degree in politics in 2006, where he wrote a senior thesis titled Minnesota Stadium Politics: A Study of Recent Stadium Successes.
 Aurich also played semi-professionally for the Midwest Pioneers of the Mid-America Football League (MAFL) as a tight end and fullback.